7aitsev/ansible-tuto/step-11/README.md

 See?
 We added an empty play for web hosts at the top.
 It does nothing except `gather_facts: true`.
 But it's here because it will trigger facts gathering on hosts in group `web`.
 This is required because the haproxy playbook needs to pick facts from hosts in this group.
-If we don't do this, ansible will complain saying that `ansible_all_ipv4_addresses` key doesn't exist.
+If we don't do this, Ansible will complain saying that `ansible_all_ipv4_addresses` key doesn't exist.

 Note that we already did that in the previous step, but we did not mention it.